Customer Data Platform (CDP): The Marketer’s Guide

-The term “CDP” has generated considerable coverage in modern marketing over the past couple of years, but it has never been more relevant than right now.
+The term “CDP” has generated considerable coverage in modern marketing over the past couple of years, but it has gained further prominence in 2018 and 2019.
 Essentially, a Customer Data Platform software is a web-based interface that consists of three core components – a database, the ability to connect to multiple channels, and a marketer-friendly interface – that help drive marketing and sales initiatives.

 What You Will Learn Here

-There are other platforms that contain some of these capabilities, but not all (and not to the same degree).
+There are other platforms that contain some of these capabilities, but not all.
 These include CRM (Customer Relationship Management), DMP (Data Management Platform), and Data Lakes/Warehouses – which we will break down a bit later on.

 That is why nailing the true definition can be so confusing.
-However, with over 20 years of innovation in marketing, analytics, and technology under our belt (plus access to a vast network of experts) we not only know what a CDP really is, we’ve figured out what sets the best Customer Data Platform apart from the rest.
+However, with over 20 years of innovation in marketing, analytics, and technology under our belt (plus access to a vast network of experts) we not only know what a CDP really is, we’ve figured out sets the best platforms apart from the rest.

 With so much disparate information out there, we sought to do more than simply define a CDP and its capabilities.
 Plenty of other marketing companies and media outlets have already attempted to do that (with varying degrees of success).

 Instead, we want you to know exactly what a CDP can do to substantially enhance your company’s customer base, form (and build) legitimate, lasting consumer relationships, and increase profits.

 After we break down exactly what a CDP is and what distinguishes it from other platforms, we’ll move on to how you can (and why you should) utilize an even more advanced – yet incredibly practical and accessible – technology that does not just attract new customers, but identifies and retain the most valuable ones that drive your business.

 What a CDP is [and What it Does]